Josian2004/s3-portfolio/Individual/README.md

 ## Ethics
 ### What is ethics in software engineering?
-Ethics in software engineering refers to the principles and values that guide the design and development of software.
-These principles and values are typically focused on ensuring that software is created and used in a responsible, fair, and transparent way.

-Some common ethical principles in software engineering include:
+In software development, ethics refers to the values and principles that guide the creation of software.
+Together, these principles and values aim to ensure responsible, fair, and transparent development and use of software.
+Typical ethical rules in software development are:

-- Respect for the user: This principle emphasizes the importance of considering the needs and interests of the users when designing and developing  software.
-This can include making sure that the software is easy to use, accessible to people with disabilities, and protects the privacy and security of the user's data.
+- Respect for users: This principle emphasizes the importance of taking into account the needs and interests of users when designing and developing software.
+This can mean that the software is user-friendly, accessible to people with disabilities, and secure to protect user data and privacy.

-- Responsibility: This principle emphasizes the importance of being accountable for the effects of the software on people and society.
-This can include considering the potential risks and consequences of the software, and taking steps to mitigate any negative effects.
+- Responsibility: This principle emphasizes the importance of being responsible for the impact of software on individuals and society.
+This may include the potential risks and consequences of the software, as well as precautions to minimize any adverse effects.

-- Fairness: This principle emphasizes the importance of treating all users equally and impartially.
-This can include avoiding discrimination or bias in the design or use of the software, and ensuring that the software is accessible and usable by people from diverse backgrounds and with different abilities.
+- Fairness: This principle emphasizes the value of fair and equitable treatment of all users.
+This may include ensuring that the software is accessible and usable by people of diverse backgrounds and abilities, and avoiding discrimination or bias in its development or use.

-- Transparency: This principle emphasizes the importance of being open and transparent about the design and operation of the software.
-This can include providing clear and accurate information about the software, and giving users the ability to understand and control how their data is used.
+- Transparency: This principle emphasizes the importance of being open and transparent about how software is designed and works.
+One way is to enable users to understand and manage their data usage by providing clear and accurate information about the software.

 ### Why is it important?
-Ethics is important because the software we create has the potential to impact people and society in significant ways.
-From the privacy of our personal data to the security of our critical infrastructure, the decisions we make as software engineers can have far-reaching consequences.

-By considering ethical principles and values when designing and developing software, we can help to ensure that the software we create is used in a responsible, fair, and transparent way.
-This can help to protect the rights and interests of users, and to mitigate any negative impacts of the software on people and society.
+Because the software we develop has the potential to significantly impact people and society, ethics are paramount.
+As software engineers, the choices we make can have far-reaching consequences, from the security of our critical infrastructure to the privacy of our personal data.
+We can help ensure that software is used responsibly, fairly and transparently, while considering ethical principles and values in its design and development.
+This not only reduces the negative impact of software on people and society, but also helps protect the rights and interests of users.

-Additionally, ethics is important in software engineering because it helps to build trust and confidence in the technology we create.
-As software becomes increasingly embedded in our lives, it is essential that people trust and have confidence in the software they use.
-By acting ethically, software engineers can help to build and maintain this trust, and can ensure that the technology we create is used in a way that benefits society.
+Furthermore, ethics are essential in software development because they help build trust in the technology we produce.
+As software becomes more and more integrated into our daily lives, people need to trust and rely on the software they use.
+Software developers can help build and maintain this trust through ethical behavior.
+They can also ensure that the technologies they develop are used in ways that benefit society.

 ### Ethics in our project
 I have personally encountered ethics as well, it was a part of our group project.
 We have created an app that the employees of iO Digital can use to 'track' their colleagues.
 It happened too often that someone needed their colleague, he then searched the whole building just to find out that the colleague was working from home that day.
 To fix this, we have created an app where employees can see whether the person they are looking for is at the office or home.
 All the users are prompted to set where they are at the beginning of every day, if they don't specify the system uses the wifi logs of the iO building to see if their phone is connected and if this is the case, their status is automatically set to 'at office'.